focks/what-happens-if/README.rst

 As soon as the power button is pressed the following stages are involved in linux Boot process:-

-*The Boot Process*
+*The Boot Process:*

+-BIOS
--BIOS :stands for Basic Input/Output System Searches,loads and executes the boot loader program
+stands for Basic Input/Output System
+Searches,loads and executes the boot loader program

 -Boot Loader

-  MBR :Master Boot Record, located in the first sector of bootable disk,loads and execute GRUB GRUB :Grand Unified Boot Loader. selects particular kernel image.
+MBR :Master Boot Record, located in the first sector of bootable disk,loads and execute GRUB

+GRUB :Grand Unified Boot Loader. selects particular kernel image.
 Loads and execute kernel and Init rd

+-Kernel
--Kernel :mounts the root file system.
+mounts the root file system.
 Executes the init program located in /sbin/init

+-Init
--Init :first program.
+first program.
 Decides runlevel

+-Runlevel
--Runlevel:Executes startup scripts
+Executes startup scripts